 Gonzaga University’s Center for Climate, Society, and the Environment is happy to announce an interdisciplinary academic conference on the intersection of climate change and the mathematician-philosopher Alfred North Whitehead’s philosophy of organism.

-Special issue of Process Studies
+Special journal issue of Process Studies

 Accepted papers will be eligible for consideration to be included in a planned special issue of the journal Process Studies.
 Papers should be approximately 6,000 words in length.

 Lodging and food